MCP Server Quick Start Tutorial

 Quick Start Workflow

-- Download this pipeline and save it to your local machine.
+- Download this sample pipeline and save it to your local machine.

 - Open SnapLogic Designer.